devongarde/ssc/README.txt

 Background
 I have a website, arts & ego, at https://dylanharris.org/.
 It has approaching 60G of original content.
 It contains hand coded HTMLs 2, 3, 4 & 5.
 It is a complete mess.
 Despite a long search, I could not find any tools to properly diagnose its flaws.
+Anything I did find was at most cursory.

-Then came covid.
+Then came the cow flu*.

+* corvid means crow, thus covid means cow.